VISP06/Tascade_Productivity-App/README.md

 ├── MainActivity
 ├── PomodoroViewModel
 ├── TodoViewModel
+├── NotesViewModel
 │
 ├── res/
-│   ├── drawable/
-│   ├── font/
-│   ├── mipmap/
-│   ├── raw/
-│   ├── values/
-│   └── xml/
-│
 └── Gradle Scripts
 ```

 ## 📊 Usage

-- Create, edit, and delete tasks effortlessly
+- **Tasks:** Create, edit, and delete daily tasks effortlessly.
-- Organize your workflow with a clean and responsive UI
+- **Notes:** Quickly draft, read, and edit longer-form ideas in a dedicated workspace.
-- Use the built-in **Pomodoro Timer** to stay focused
+- **Focus:** Use the built-in Pomodoro Timer to maintain deep work sessions.
-- Enable focus mode to reduce distractions during work sessions
-- All data is stored locally for a fast, offline-first experience
+- **Offline Reliability:** All data is stored locally for a fast, offline-first experience.

 ## ✨ Key Features

 * **Built-In Pomodoro Timer:** Stay productive with a clean and distraction-free focus timer designed to help you maintain deep work sessions and build consistent study habits.
-* **Offline-First Task Tracker:** Create, update, and manage your daily to-dos instantly using a local Room database that works flawlessly without an internet connection.
+* **Offline-First Task & Note Tracking:** Manage your daily to-dos and capture important ideas instantly using a local Room database that works flawlessly without an internet connection.
-* **Tactile Custom UI:** A highly polished, custom bottom navigation bar that leverages Jetpack Compose `AnimatedContent` for fluid, reactive screen transitions.
+* **Tactile Custom UI:** A highly polished, custom bottom navigation bar that leverages Jetpack Compose `AnimatedContent` for fluid, reactive screen transitions, fully adhering to a striking neo-brutalist design system.
 * **Modern Android Architecture:** Built using MVVM, UDF, StateFlow, and Jetpack Compose to deliver a scalable, maintainable, and responsive app experience.